Safe Camp Policies

 • Agree to and sign Camp Roger’s Faith & Life Covenant

-• Focused training for all summer staff counselors on safety and emergency procedures, Safe Camp policies, child abuse detection, and prevention, mandated reporting, behavior management techniques, community team building, and Camp Roger's mission
+• Focused training for all summer staff counselors on safety and emergency procedures, Safe Camp policies, child abuse detection, and prevention, mandated reporting, behavior management techniques, community team building, and Camp Roger's mission, vision, and commitment to belonging

 Certifications & Licensing